asimsinan/VibeCoding/README.md

 ### [Challenge 15: Crowdfunding Platform](./CrowdFunding) (Built in 3.5 hours)
 **Prompt**: *"Prompt: Develop a crowdfunding / campaign platform where users can create campaigns, manage donations, comment, and track goals, using Next.js, TypeScript, Tailwind."*

+### [Challenge 16: Legal Assistant](./LegalAssistant) (Built in x hours)
+**Prompt**: *"Build a Turkish-localized AI legal assistant web app where users upload contract templates (e.g., Gizlilik, Hizmet, Danışmanlık, Mesafeli Satış, Aydınlatma Metni) and ask questions in Turkish about risks, obligations, or KVKK compliance.
+The system analyzes clauses, generates tailored agreements, and explains legal context using retrieved sources.
+Use Next.js, TypeScript, and Tailwind for UI with PostgreSQL for storage; integrate Gemini API for text generation and retrieval-augmented answering."*

 ## 🎯 Learning Objectives